 Instructions

-1. Heat the olive oil in a large skillet on medium-high heat.
+1. Heat the olive oil in a large, heavy-based frying pan over medium–high heat.
 Add the chicken, salt and pepper.
-Cook, stirring for 3-5 minutes until the chicken is just cooked through.
+Cook, stirring, for 3–5 minutes until the chicken is just cooked through.
 Set aside.

 3. Add the uncooked pasta.
-Cook for 4 minutes, lid off, stirring occasionally.
+Cook for 4 minutes, uncovered, stirring occasionally.

-5. Return the chicken to the pan and stir through the pesto and Parmesan cheese.
+5. Return the chicken to the pan and stir through the pesto and parmesan.
 Season with salt and pepper to taste, add fresh basil leaves and enjoy!

 Notes